 Signs you have unhealthy boundaries

-You may not always be aware that you have unhealthy boundaries.
+You may not always be aware that you have poor boundaries.
 The realization that your boundaries are unhealthy is often profound and enlightening, and you wonder how you’ve allowed so much time and energy to be misused.

 If you’re just lately realizing that your boundaries are unhealthy, or you come to that realization after reading the signs below, no need to worry.
 There is no timestamp on this realization.